chrishaining/phaser_games/README.md

-# My First Phaser Game
+# My First Phaser Game with Physics

 This is a very basic game with a sprite that the player can move left, right, up and down using a keyboard's arrow keys.
 When the player takes their finger off the key, the sprite makes a sound.
 There are no points or a way to win the game: the purpose of making the program was for me to:
     * create a program that runs in the browser
     * have user interaction - when the user does something, the program reacts
     * use a sound file.
+    * add physics to the game, so that the sprite does not leave the game board
+    * add enemies

 ## Installations